glue-viz/glue/doc/customizing_guide/customization.rst

 to use from within the GUI.

-Here's a quick example: the default image loader in Glue reads each color in an RGB image into 3 two-dimensional components.
-Perhaps you want to be able to load these images into a single 3-dimensional component called ``cube``.
+Here's a quick example: the default image loader in Glue reads each color in an RGB image into 3 two-dimensional attributes.
+Perhaps you want to be able to load these images into a single 3-dimensional attribute called ``cube``.
 Here's how you could do this::

  from glue.config import data_factory